bytecodealliance/bytecodealliance.org/_posts/2023-02-21-wasi-threads.md

 - `--target=wasm32-wasi-threads` tells the compiler we want to generate wasi-threads compatible modules (e.g., with shared memory, atomics support, a thread entry point, a `pthreads`-enabled wasi-libc)
-- `-pthreads` adds `pthreads` support, as expected
+- `-pthread` adds `pthreads` support, as expected
 - `-Wl,--import-memory,--export-memory,--max-memory=67108864` tells the linker to import the memory (this is required by the wasi-threads specification), then export it (this is a current Wasmtime requirement), and make the memory large enough (without enough memory for their stack and TLS, threads cannot spawn)

 Once we have the compiled `threads.wasm` file, we can run it in a recent version of Wasmtime (you will need Rust installed!):

 ```shell
 $ git clone --recurse-submodules https://github.com/bytecodealliance/wasmtime